jeffblackadar/hist5706_digital_history/docs/dev_log_3_week_10.md

 ![model_init_image.py](dl3_4.png)

 But, for cell_list in self.model.grid.__iter__(): ignores the order cells are added.
 I could have read up about this behaviour before programming this and thinking about it.
 I will stick with agents starting from the bottom left.
 While it does not fit my preference of starting from the center, it will reflect a pattern of land usage and construction of charcoal hearths over time, since all areas of forest were consumed for charcoal over cycles of twenty years.

+Now, I am concentrating on documentation using [Mermaid](https://mermaid-js.github.io/mermaid/#/) a Markdownish diagram tool.
+Documentation is taking shape [here](doc_charcoalproduction.html).
+This week I've added a legend for symbols that appear in the simulation.